menacit/threat_intelligence_course/00-course_intro.md

 The primary focus of this course is to change your way of thinking, not dig deep into exciting technical details.

+(don't worry, there will be some of those acronyms that you know and love)

 ![bg right:30%](images/00-face_statue_on_stone_with_moss.jpg)